pyca/pynacl/docs/hashing.rst

 the one outlined in `Key derivation`_ are **not** suited to derive a *cryptographically-strong* key from a *low-entropy input* like a plain-text password or to compute a strong *long-term stored* hash used as password verifier.
-The :py:mod:`~nacl.pw_hash` module provides implementations of the ``scrypt`` password hash, suitable both for key generation, and long-term password storage.
+See the :ref:`password-hashing` section for some more informations and usage examples of the password hashing constructs provided in :py:mod:`~nacl.pwhash`.

 Message authentication
 ----------------------